kalmontee/blue.js/README.md

 # blue.js
 JavaScript Psychic Game

-This game was built with vanilla JavaScript.
+This game was built with vanilla JavaScript @ kalmnontee.github.io/blue.js

 The game is hosted online.
 It can be played on the browser.